ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This numeric property represents the maximum Message size that an application can receive.
 It specified as the number of bytes.

-#### Stream ID {#conn-streamid}

-Name:
-: streamID

-Type:
-: Integer (non-negative) or `Not applicable`

-If the Connection is a stream of a multistreaming transport protocol, then this property represents the associated stream number.
-Otherwise, the value will be `Not applicable`.

 ## TCP-specific Properties: User Timeout Option (UTO) {#tcp-uto}